Getting started with Terraform

 Arguments that assign a values to a names.

-block has one argument that configures the AWS region
+The provider block has one argument that configures the AWS region.

 resource "aws_vpc" "vpc-1" {